 Xbox Console Gaming and Security Features:

 All the security updates are available regularly.
 Windows 10 provides the best security apps and features that are not available in any other Windows OS.
-Pro edition of Windows 10 security app keeps you secure from all the security threats.
+The pro edition of the Windows 10 security app keeps you secure from all security threats.
 It helps you keep secure from viruses, malware, and other malicious activities.
 Windows 10 Security Firewall is more powerful than ever securing your privacy from malicious apps and attacks.
 It will filter out all the unsafe apps and will keep you secure from any threats.
-Checkout Windows 10 Home edition.

 Feature of Windows 10 Pro

-Features offered by Pro edition of Windows 10 includes:
+Features offered by the Pro edition of Windows 10 include: